baophan245/PRO/docs/Proposal.md

 # Proposal – Flappy Bird Java

-## 1. Giới thiệu
+## 1. Introduction
-Dự án xây dựng game Flappy Bird đơn giản bằng Java nhằm rèn luyện kỹ năng lập trình hướng đối tượng và tư duy game loop.
+This project aims to develop a simple Flappy Bird game using Java in order to practice object-oriented programming and game loop concepts.

-## 2. Công nghệ sử dụng
+## 2. Technologies Used
-- Ngôn ngữ: Java
+- Programming Language: Java
 - IDE: NetBeans
-- Thư viện: Java Swing / AWT
+- Libraries: Java Swing / AWT
-- Quản lý mã nguồn: GitHub
+- Version Control: GitHub

-## 3. Chức năng chính
+## 3. Main Features
-- Nhấn phím SPACE để chim bay lên
+- Press the SPACE key to make the bird fly upward
-- Trọng lực kéo chim rơi xuống
+- Gravity continuously pulls the bird downward
-- Ống nước di chuyển từ phải sang trái
+- Pipes move from right to left across the screen
-- Phát hiện va chạm
+- Collision detection between the bird and pipes
-- Tính điểm khi vượt qua ống
+- Score increases when the bird passes through pipes
-- Kết thúc game khi va chạm
+- The game ends when a collision occurs